 If your train won't run at all, the first challenge is to find what is wrong.
 If the problem only started after you made recent changes to the track or trains, start there first.
-If you have no idea where to begin, the six steps below will walk you through the most typical problem areas.
+If you have no idea where to begin, the six steps below will walk you through the most common problem areas.

 Some problems are easy to solve.
 If you have a broken locomotive or power supply, or if your model trains are no longer made, you may want to find a professional to make the repairs.
 For many current sets, it is cheaper to replace than repair.